vu-resilient-distributed-systems/assignment-1-fall-19/readme.md

 *****

 **Scripts**
--   Controller.py has the PID controllers for the two cars.
+-   Controller.py has the PID controllers for the two cars. (helper controller functions)

 -   TorcsEnv.py is the simulator code which has all the functionalities for simulator - controller interaction.
+(TORCS simulation code)

--   Car.py is the skeleton code which has to be completed by you for the platoon experiment.
+-   Car.py has the skeleton code which has to be completed by you for the assignment.
+The parts of the networking code to be filled have been marked with numbers. (only script that has to be completed)

 **Tasks to be completed**

 -   Installing and setting up TORCS for the experiment. \[30 points\]

--   Setup a TCP network between the Car’s to relay speed information of the leader car to the follower car. \[30 points\]
+-   Setup a TCP network between the Car’s to relay speed information of the leader car to the follower car.
+The networking section of the Car.py is marked with numbers and you will have to complete it. \[30 points\]

 -   Collect the following sensor data of the follower car in a csv file: Speed (in X, Y, Z orientation), position on track, gear, distance from start,